nordic-institute/X-Road/README.md

 Then, if the configuration is successfully downloaded, the system asks for the following information:

-- The security server sidecar owner’s member class (reference data: 2.2)
+- The security server owner's member class for the sidecar (reference data: 2.2)
-- The security server sidecar owner’s member code (reference data: 2.3).
-If the member class and member code are correctly entered, the system displays the security server sidecar owner’s name as registered in the Central Server
+- The security server owner's member code for the sidecar (reference data: 2.3).
+If the member class and member code are correctly entered, the system displays the security server sidecar owner's name as registered in the Central Server
-- Security server sidecar code (reference data: 2.4), it has to be unique across all the security servers belonging to the same member.
+- Security server code for the sidecar (reference data: 2.4), it has to be unique across the whole X-Road instance.
 - Software token PIN code (reference data: 2.5).
 The PIN will be used to protect the keys stored in the software token.
 The process xroad-autologin will automatically enter the PIN code after some time.

 ## 3 Key Points and Limitations for X-Road Security Server Sidecar Deployment